jan-san/la-bmi/index.md

 - variation in the *centrifugal force* resulting from the earth's rotation
 - the *equatorial bulge* (the earth's greater diameter at the equator compared to the poles)

-These two factors are dependent on the location's *latitude* and can result in deviations of the local gravity from the standard gravity of up to 0.5%.
+These two factors are dependent on the location's *latitude* and can result in deviations of the local gravity from the standard gravity of up to 0.3%.

---- .class #id
+---

 ## Gravity and weight